Types Of Caterpillars with Helpful Identification Chart and Pictures

 The Pipevine Swallowtail Caterpillar

-The pipevine swallowtails are a glossy brown variety of the swallowtail species.
-These brown caterpillars have long tubercles on the front of their heads which they actively use to feel out the world around them.
-In their early days, these caterpillars are gregarious which means they hang out in groups feeding together.
-But when they get a bit bigger, they tend to go their own way.
+• The pipevine swallowtails are a glossy brown variety of the swallowtail species.
+These brown caterpillars have long tubercles on their heads, which they actively use to feel the world around them.

 The Buck Moth Caterpillars